Elizabeth Blackwell Peony Brooch

 Our bustling Monmouth Street store in London is the place to be.

 Elizabeth Blackwell Peony Brooch reviews

-- Tanya S.Verified BuyerI recommend this productAge 51 - 55Purchased For MyselfInterests Animals, Crafts, Baking, Reading, CookingProduct Standouts Sustainable, Colourful, Good Quality, Original Design, Show StopperRated 5 stars4 months agoBeautiful peony
+- Tanya S.Verified BuyerI recommend this productAge 51 - 55Purchased For MyselfInterests Animals, Crafts, Baking, Reading, CookingProduct Standouts Sustainable, Colourful, Good Quality, Original Design, Show StopperRated 5 out of 5 stars1 year agoBeautiful peony

 Very pretty, vibrant coloursWas this helpful?

-- Priscilla M.Verified BuyerI recommend this productAge 56+Purchased For MyselfInterests Art, Fitness, WritingProduct Standouts Conversation-starter, Colourful, Original Design, CraftsmanshipRated 4 stars4 months agoLovely brooch, let down by pin!
+- Priscilla M.Verified BuyerI recommend this productAge 56+Purchased For MyselfInterests Art, Fitness, WritingProduct Standouts Conversation-starter, Colourful, Original Design, CraftsmanshipRated 4 out of 5 stars12 months agoLovely brooch, let down by pin!

 This is a beautiful brooch; vivid colour, a great contemporary design based on the artwork of Elizabeth Blackwell, and it looks impressive.
 However, as I unpacked it to my disbelief the pin straight out of the fixing!